semiprime/pygenda/docs/quickstart-debianlike.md

 [cosmo.css](../pygenda/css/cosmo.css).
 For an example "dark mode", see [darkmode.css](config-examples/darkmode.css).

+The user CSS file can also be changed by setting the global/css_file setting in the .ini file, making switching to different styling more convenient.

 Add a Pygenda icon to the menu
 ------------------------------
 If you have installed Pygenda "locally" (in your user directory), as